 - Halloween Dance Videos

 As a recap get my Coco guide from MCL Shop or Coco Guide on TPT & get my FREE character introduction slideshow plus post-viewing reading, speaking, and writing activity by subscribing to my newsletter for Free Below.
+Use a non-school email for the best deliverability!

-Other Film Resources
+Other Spanish Film Resources

 If you are not interested in Coco, here are some other movie resources to save you time.
-My top appropriate movies for Spanish class Blog post
+My top appropriate movies for Spanish class Blog post.

 Movies for Spanish class with a connection to Mexico